MarcusPindardBaden/SwivelStudiosFE/FunctionalReqs.md

-#Functioanl Requirements for the first iteration:
+#Functional Requirements for the first iteration:

 Top banner:
-- Options to go to all blogs
+- Options to go to all blogs - done
 - Clicking logo goes back to home page
-- Subscribe to newsletter
+- Subscribe to newsletter - done
 - Disappear then reappear when hovering over the area
-- Swivel Studios Logo animates in
+- Swivel Studios Logo animates in - done
-- Goes across all pages
+- Goes across all pages - done

 Footer:
 - Colour contrasts the theme used on body
 - Contains links to all main pages on sitemap
+- Consistent across all pages

 Homepage:
 - Swivel Logo centred